Josue-JP/Arch-Install/README.md

 # ARCH-INSTALL

+> [!WARNING]
-**NOTE: If you do not want step by step install Arch-linux, just use the scripts provided in the scripts directory to semi-automate the process.**
+> If you do not want a step-by-step Arch Linux installation, use the scripts provided in the `scripts` directory to semi-automate the process.

 Download Arch on a UEFI machine with encryption while dual booting using this guide.